 The sun can also be very low in the sky during winter, and a windshield that’s dirty on the inside can make it even harder to see out in those circumstances.

-The exterior (and underneath) your car can accumulate all sorts of dirt, filth, grime, salt and other contaminants during winter, so you’ll be doing your car and yourself a favor if you clean away what’s already there before you add to it in winter.
+The exterior (and underneath) of your car can accumulate all sorts of dirt, filth, grime, salt, and other contaminants during winter, so you’ll be doing your car and yourself a favor if you clean away what’s already there before you add to it in winter.